MaximilianHanussek/BOOTABLE/README.md

 <pre>Rscript --vanilla report_generator.R</pre>

-If you want to rerun the benchmarks use the -c flag in order to delete the created output files and benchmark results from the run before:
+If you want to re-run the benchmarks use the -c flag in order to delete the created output files and benchmark results from the run before:

 <pre>sh run_benchmarks -c</pre>

 ### 3. Using a Docker container
 This instructions assume that docker is already installed and running.
 If not you should find most of the information on the [Docker website](https://www.docker.com/get-started)

-The first possibility is to pull the already configured BOOTABLE Docker image  from [docker hub](https://hub.docker.com/) with the follwing docker pull command.
+The **first** possibility is to pull the already configured BOOTABLE Docker image  from [docker hub](https://hub.docker.com/) with the follwing docker pull command.

 <pre>docker pull maximilianhanussek/bootable</pre>

-After the image has been downloaded you can just start the benchmarking with the follwoing command
+After the image has been downloaded you can start an interactive Docker container with the following command

-<pre>docker run --rm maximilianhanussek/bootable sh /root/run_benchmarks.sh </pre>
+<pre>docker run --rm -it maximilianhanussek/bootable</pre>

+After you are in the container change into the home directory (root)
+<pre>cd /root/</pre>

+In the home directory you will find all the tools already installed.
+In order to start the benchmark just run
+<pre>sh run_benchmarks.sh</pre>

+or enter some additional parameters via the provided flags.

-The second option is to build the Docker container by yourself with the provided `Dockerfile`.
+The **second** option is to build the Docker container by yourself with the provided `Dockerfile`.
 You can find it in the github repo in the `docker` directory.

 To build the Docker container by yourself clone this github repo, change into the `docker` directory and run the following command: